arnovb-github/PoshCommence/readme.md

 Get-CmcFields Account | Where-Object { $_.Type -eq 11 } # 11 is the numerical identifier of the Name field
 ```

 Because this module requires _Vovin.CmcLibNet_ all of _Vovin.CmcLibNet_'s functionality gets pulled in.
 That may not be immediately obvious.
-For that reason, there is the `Show-CmcFieldTypes` cmdlet:
+For that reason, there is the `Get-CmcFieldTypes` cmdlet:

-`Show-CmcFieldTypes [<CommonParameters>]`
+`Get-CmcFieldTypes [<CommonParameters>]`

-It shows both the names and the associated numbers for field types you can use.
+It returns both the names and the associated numbers for field types you can use.

 ## Getting multiple field values ##
 `Get-CmcFieldValues` returns a list of `CommenceField` objects for every database row.
 Think of it as a table: